SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Method

-Let us take an example.
-We obtain embeddings from the sixth block in the image encoder to train \textsl{Module Selector} and fine-tune only blocks after the sixth block by \textsl{AugModule}.
-During testing, we first extract the embedding from the sixth block and identify the appropriate module by \textsl{Module Selector}.
+To sum up, let us take an example of the whole process of \method.
+During training, we obtain embeddings with 300 number per domain from the $6^{th}$ block in the image encoder to train \textsl{Module Selector} and fine-tune only blocks after the $6^{th}$ block by \textsl{AugModule}.
+During inference, we first extract the embedding from the $6^{th}$ block and identify the appropriate module by \textsl{Module Selector}.
 Then we extract the corresponding \textsl{AugModule} and inject it in the subsequent blocks for inference.
-The entire process is outlined in \cref{Algorithm1}.
-This setup will be used for the experiments in \cref{sec:experiment}.
-As shown in \cref{tab:main} and \cref{tab:ablation}, \ourM~achieves excellent performance in delaying the forgetting problem and transferring knowledge to unseen domains with the assistance of \textsl{Module Selector}.
-In the \cref{sec:ablation_classifier}, we further elaborate on its ability to delay forgetting and facilitate knowledge transfer.
-Meanwhile, we discuss the minimal influence of fine-tuning only the blocks after the sixth block in the Appendix \ref{sec:num_blocks}.
+Note that \method may appear unable to fully recover the original SAM.
+However, this can be addressed by training the \textsl{Module Selector} on a small COCO subset, effectively representing a virtual module corresponding to the original SAM.
+In other words, the COCO subset serves as a task in the CL process.
+The above process and setup are used for SAM, with the SAM2 configuration detailed in the Appendix~B.4.
+The pseudo-code for \method in both training and inference process is provided in Algorithm~\ref{Algorithm1}.